jia-xinyu/jia-xinyu.github.io/_projects/1_project.md

     Gspeed 2015 (left) and its uprights (right).
 </div>

 We designed the 3D structure in CATIA software, and then optimized its shape based on the finite element method (FEM) in ANSYS software.
-Through continuous optimization, the upright only weighs **297 grams** and can withstand heavy loads!
+Through continuous optimization, the upright only weighs **297 grams** while withstanding heavy loads!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">